Maddalena Contarini Gradenigo: Life

 On 14 September 1755, she was officially banned from Verona.
 The reason was her companionship with several men, both above and below her social status, both Venetians as well as foreigners.

 She returned to Venice where she was first kept under house arrest, but eventually exiled to the countryside.
 She settled in Gorizia.

+When she was widowed, she remarried on 5 january 1762 to Bartolomeo (II) (Andrea) Gradenigo (1729-1786), the Venetian ambassador to Paris in oktober 1762-1768.

 In 1764, she was prosecuted by the Venetian Inquisition.
 She had been reported to the Archbishop of Udine because she openly lived with a lieutenant Arneh in Gorizia, and for having participated in high society life with him.
-When she was widowed, she remarried Bortolo Gradenigo, the Venetian ambassador to Paris.

 On 1 February 1765, the Inquisition banned her from accompanying her spouse to his position in Paris, so as to not bring Venice into disrepute because of her personal lifestyle.

 When her spouse was appointed ambassador to Vienna, she was banned from accompanying him there by the Venetian authorities for the same reasons.
 When he was appointed ambassador to Constantinople in 1775, however, her spouse arranged for her to be brought to him there in secret before she could be banned from it.

 Her presence in the Ottoman Empire was deemed destructive to the reputation of the Republic of Venice because of her infamous reputation, particularly in an Islamic country, and on 31 July 1775, the Venetian Inquisition sent a demand to her spouse to send her back.

 He refused, however, and she stayed with him for four years.
 Not until 13 July 1779, she finally returned to Venice.
 She was arrested upon her arrival and placed in house arrest in her country villa in Este.